mdn/content/files/en-us/web/api/documentfragment/index.md

 The **`DocumentFragment`** interface represents a minimal document object that has no parent.

 It is used as a lightweight version of {{domxref("Document")}} that stores a segment of a document structure comprised of nodes just like a standard document.
 The key difference is due to the fact that the document fragment isn't part of the active document tree structure.
-Changes made to the fragment don't affect the document (even on {{Glossary("reflow")}}) or incur any performance impact when changes are made.
+Changes made to the fragment don't affect the document.

 {{InheritanceDiagram}}